Literate Haskell with Markdown

 main = putStrLn "Hello World!"

-By now, we have a valid Haskell program embedded in our Markdown document (the source code).
-But we will define two more functions to demonstrate doctest.
+By now, we have implemented a valid Haskell program that is embedded in our Markdown document (the source code).
+We will define two more functions to demonstrate doctest.

 -- | Adds 7 to the given 'Int'.